Millfield at the Tokyo Olympics

 Year 11 Renee has recently represented Uganda at the World Fencing Championships in the U17 and U20 categories at the tender age of 16.

-Director of Fencing, Tristan Parris, former Olympic coach says, “I am immensley proud to work with Renee and expect her fencing career to continue to develop during her time at Millfield.”
+Former Director of Fencing, Tristan Parris, also a former Olympic coach says, “I am immensely proud to work with Renee and expect her fencing career to continue to develop during her time at Millfield.”

 Adam - Swimming